Bluehexagon433/template-library/README.md

 ![](images/folder_image2.png)

-- delete the folders `build`
+- delete the folder `build`
-- delete the files `library.iml` the `library.iml` is only available if you check out the repository with Android Studio or IntelliJ IDEA
+- delete the file `library.iml` the `library.iml` is only available if you check out the repository with Android Studio or IntelliJ IDEA

 ![](images/folder_image3.png)